Head Praying: Fate Alignment Feeding Ori

 mobo moru

-Eyin eyi lamu yo, eyin yo are
+Eyin eyi lamu yo, eyin yo are.

-Learn other ebboses from Santeria:
+Learn other ebboses (rituals) of Santería:

-2 comments on “Head Prayer: Alignment of destiny by feeding Ori”
+3 comments on “Head Prayer: Alignment of destiny by feeding Ori”

 Leave a comment